The Great Escape (Boys Like Girls song): Music video

+Accolades

 In popular culture

 The song has also appeared as a downloadable track for the Xbox 360 karaoke game, Lips, and featured on the soundtrack of 2K Sports' Top Spin 3.
 The song is featured in the Nintendo DS version of the game by Activision, Band Hero and was made available as a downloadable track for the Rock Band game in June 2010.
 The song is featured on the soundtrack to the film The House Bunny.
 It was also used in promotion for the NBC show Life.
 The song was used in episode 64 and 154 of Running Man, and was used in episode 189 of Dream Team II.
 The song is also a playable level in the Nintendo Wii-exclusive video game We Cheer, We Cheer 2.